GCSE Science

 A fair test is one in which only the independent variable has been allowed to affect the dependent variable.

-e.g. Fran and Federico are investigating how electrical resistance of wires changes with length.
-Unfortunately both of them let the current get too high for shorter wires, which increases the temperature drastically.
+e.g. Fran and Federico are investigating how the electrical resistance of wires changes with length.
+Unfortunately both of them let the current get too high for shorter wires, which dramatically increases their temperature.
 Since temperature affects resistance (in addition to the length), it is not a fair test.

 1. Identify the independent and dependent variables in their investigation.